adsweet/cophylogenetic_analyses/Brueelia/README.md

-## Code for cophylogenetic analyses for Brueelia-compelx lice
+## Code for cophylogenetic analysis of Brueelia-compelx lice and their hosts

 <b>1. parafit_Brueelia.R</b>
 <br>Basic ParaFit run between Brueelia-complex lice and their avian hosts